ee-leaf

 The Canadian philosopher and humanitarian, Jean Vanier, once said that “Community is a sign that love is possible in a materialistic world… It is a sign that we don’t need a lot of money to be happy–in fact, the opposite.”

 Most of us recognize the importance of a strong and healthy community, yet in our busy lives it can often be difficult to fit in community-building activities.
-After an intense period of observing social distancing rules and keeping to ourselves, it can be even harder.
-Here are five ways to safely rebuild those ties during the summer and generate a good community vibe that keeps on going.
+Here are five ways to build those ties during the summer and generate a good community vibe that keeps on going.

 1. Grow together: gardening in community